Traffic Gateway - Next Generation

 The old Traffic Gateway generation had a number of limitations:

-Despite the fact that Cinegy tried to support the most common industry BXF format, we had to polish and adapt parser for each vendor due to small changes in implementation and workflow.
-Other option was a simple, universal Cinegy CSV input format that is widely used though requiring translation from the customer format.
+Despite the fact that Cinegy tried to support the most common industry BXF format, we had to polish and adapt the parser for each vendor due to small changes in implementation and workflow.
+The other option was a simple, universal Cinegy CSV input format that is widely used, though requiring translation from the customer format.

-The generated playlists are put to the same folder which requires the post-processing actions.
+The generated playlists are put in the same folder, which requires the post-processing actions.

-Often customers need some business rules and extra logic that must be incorporated into the playlist generation that was not easy to do in old fixed workflow.
-At the same time, old Cinegy Traffic Gateway was simple enough to set up and maintain.
+Often, customers need some business rules and extra logic that must be incorporated into the playlist generation, which was not easy to do in the old fixed workflow.
+At the same time, the old Cinegy Traffic Gateway was simple enough to set up and maintain.

 New Generation